ruby/www.ruby-lang.org/en/about/logo/index.md

 ---
 layout: page
-title: "Ruby Logo"
+title: "The Ruby Logo"
 lang: en
 ---

 ![The Ruby Logo][logo]

-The Ruby Logo is Copyright &copy; 2006, Yukihiro Matsumoto.
+The Ruby logo is Copyright &copy; 2006, Yukihiro Matsumoto.

 It is licensed under the terms of the
 [Creative Commons Attribution-ShareAlike 2.5 License][cc-by-sa] agreement.